Liskomato/Spore-StreamSafeMusic/README.md

 To avoid further problems, it is advised to always add the Creative Commons licenses below in your video descriptions while using this mod.

+### **THIS MOD IS FULLY COMPATIBLE WITH [SHARE-SAFE MUSIC](https://github.com/Liskomato/Spore-ShareSafeMusic).**
+It will replace the affected tracks introduced in that mod, and adds some extra compatibility files as a plus.

 ## Credits
 Developed by **[Liskomato](https://github.com/Liskomato)**